EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore.profile.md

 --- abstract

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework.
-It utilizes Ephemeral Diffie-Hellman Over COSE (EDHOC) for proof-of-possession of a public key owned by a client and bound to an OAuth 2.0 access token.
+It utilizes Ephemeral Diffie-Hellman Over COSE (EDHOC) for mutual authentication between OAuth 2.0 Client and Resource Server and binds an authentication credential of the Client to an OAuth 2.0 Access Token.
 EDHOC also establishes an OSCORE security context used to secure communication with protected resources according to the authorization information indicated in the access token.
-A resource-constrained server can use this protocol to delegate management of authorization information to a trusted host with less severe limitations regarding processing power and memory.
+A resource-constrained server can use this profile to delegate management of authorization information to a trusted host with less severe limitations regarding processing power and memory.

 --- middle